kmgowda/SBK/README.md

 which are below median latency.
 The SLC2 indicates the percentage of dispersion from median latency percentile and all other percentile values to the last (maximum) percentile (99.99th percentile).
 If you are comparing two or more storage systems which are having similar / approximate median latency percentiles then SLC2 gives which storage system is doing better.
-Lower SLC2 percentage means higher the performance of the system.
-If you are observing too many variations of SLC 2 percentage that means you have an opportunity to improve the stability of the storage system too.
+Lower SLC2 factor means higher the performance of the system.
+If you are observing too many variations of SLC 2 factor that means you have an opportunity to improve the stability of the storage system too.

 ### Performance results to CSV file
 you can use option "-csvfile" to specify the csv file to log all the performance results for future analytics.